Galactic algorithm: Hash tables

-Researchers have found an algorithm that achieves the provably best-possible asymptotic performance in terms of time-space tradeoff.
+Researchers have found an algorithm that achieves the provably best-possible asymptotic performance in terms of time-space tradeoff in hash tables.
 But it remains purely theoretical: "Despite the new hash table’s unprecedented efficiency, no one is likely to try building it anytime soon.
 It’s just too complicated to construct." and "in practice, constants really matter.
 In the real world, a factor of 10 is a game ender.”

 Connectivity in undirected graphs

 Connectivity in undirected graphs (also known as USTCON, for Undirected Source-Target CONnectivity) is the problem of deciding if a path exists between two nodes in an undirected graph, or in other words, if they are in the same connected component.
 When the usage of $O(\text{N})$ space is allowed, polynomial time solutions such as Dijkstra's algorithm have been known and used for decades.
 But for many years it was unknown if this could be done deterministically in $O(\text{log N})$ space (class L), though it was known to be possible with randomized algorithms (class RL).

-A breakthrough 2004 paper by Omer Reingold showed that USTCON is in fact in L, providing an algorithm with asymptotically better space requirement.
+A breakthrough 2008 paper by Omer Reingold showed that USTCON is in fact in L, providing an algorithm with asymptotically better space requirement.
 However, the algorithm's very big constant hidden by the $O(\text{log N})$ means that on any realistic problem it consumes significantly more memory and computation time than the well known $O(\text{N})$ algorithms.
-Despite not being used in practice, the paper is still a landmark in theory, and has been cited more than 1000 times as of 2025.
+Despite not being used in practice, the paper is still a landmark in theory, and has been cited more than 1000 times as of 2026.